AnyLog-co/documentation/training/Session II (Deployment).md

 | [Grafana](https://grafana.com/)                     |  A visualization tool. | [Get Started with Grafana](https://grafana.com/get/?plcmt=top-nav&cta=downloads&tab=self-managed) |

 **In this session, users will use the following packages:**
 * AnyLog - on each of the 4 network nodes.
-Configuration will be using the default setting (other than proprietary info listed below).
+Configuration will be using the default setting (other than the changes listed below).
 * Local database is SQLite (and is available by default without a dedicated install).
 * Remote CLI - deployed with the Query Node.
-* Data Generator - deployed on operator I (Operator II will be configured to get data from a 3rd party message broker).
+* Data Generator - deployed on operator I and configured to send data to both - Operator I and Operator II.
 * Grafana, on a dedicated node, as an example for an application interacting with the network data.

 # Install